 Another Run at Target-Date ETFs

-While these LifePath products represent the only target-date ETFs on the market, they’re not the first.
+These LifePath products are the only target-date ETFs on the market.

 Todd Rosenbluth, Head of Research at VettaFi, noted on a conference call with BlackRock that “this has existed and it doesn’t exist anymore because there wasn’t demand,” referring to BlackRock’s 2014 closure of its previous target-date ETF line.

-Asked what was different now, BlackRock notes that demographics have changed since then, and that the divergence in people who do and do not have access to 401(k) plans has grown.
+Asked what was different now, BlackRock responded that demographics have changed since then, and that the divergence in people who do and do not have access to 401(k) plans has grown.
 They also cited advancement in ETFs—the previous target-date ETFs were a different structure that mimicked an index, while the new target-date ETF line is actively managed.

 “With these, we’re implementing new research every 18 months or so,” BlackRock says.